 The Master of Nursing in Population Health program offers three tracks: nursing education, nursing leadership, or an individualized program of study.
 Both the nursing leadership and nursing education tracks build on the Master's core courses and have additional courses specializing in either teaching/education or leadership/nursing administration.
 Post-master’s certificates for nursing education and nursing leadership are offered as well.

 For current registered nurses seeking an undergraduate baccalaureate degree, the post-licensure Bachelor of Science in Nursing (R.N.-B.S.N.) program of study is available.

-WSU nursing faculty members are active in research and service while teaching and mentoring students.
-Current faculty research projects include cultural safety, cultural competency, application of the digital story, working with developmentally disabled youth and their families, the use of electronic medical records in rural facilities, and patient safety and the reduction of medical malpractice liability.
+Nursing faculty at WSU Vancouver are active in research and service while teaching and mentoring students.
+Current faculty research projects include cultural safety, cultural competency, application of the digital story, working with developmentally challenged youth and their families, pharmaceutical regulations for nurse practitioners, and patient safety and the reduction of medical malpractice liability.
 Students have the opportunity to work with faculty research projects as they complete a degree program.
 The nursing department consists of 10 full-time nursing faculty, multiple part-time nursing faculty and four full-time staff members who work together to support educational and research missions.

 Please explore the website and contact the WSU Vancouver nursing office for more information about the many opportunities that may be available to you.